DexterHuang/Arclight-City/update-log.md

 **If you find an exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

-### 0.0.66
+### 0.0.67

--  Added morality meter on player's profile, it is defined by the amount of citizen arrest and pvp initiated (attacking an non-hostile/non-wanted player)
+-  Added morality meter on player's profile, it is defined by the amount of citizen arrest and pvp initiated (attacking an non-hostile/non-wanted player), this morality will only start counting on this update, previous pvp actions does not affect your current morality status
 -  Added gang display when clicking on player's message
 -  Multiple optimization